eo2cube/odcbox/README.md

 # `odc_box`

-*Open Data Cube* docker install serving a Jupyter notebook environment running Python and R kernels
+*Open Data Cube* docker install serving a Jupyter notebook environment running a Python kernel and an R kernel with a dedicated R interface that ports `datacube` for Python to R

 *This project is based on https://github.com/opendatacube/cube-in-a-box and serves as the basis for the development environment of an R client for the OpenDataCube.
 It adds and R kernel to the jupyter environment and some upstream dependencies.
 See the commit history for changes to the original repository.*